 Sometimes a tooth is too severely damaged by either tooth decay or trauma to be able to be fixed with something as simple as a dental filling.
 In these instances, the tooth may require a special type of restoration called a crown to help save the tooth.
-Also known as caps, dental crowns are a kind of restoration that covers the affected tooth.
+Also known as caps, dental crowns are a kind of dental restoration that covers the affected tooth.
 This helps protect it and preserve it.
 When we here at Cane Bay Family Dentistry meet a patient who has a dental concern that requires more advanced treatment, often a crown can be exactly what they need to help them retain their tooth.

 Dental crowns serve many vital purposes inside your mouth.
 They can help protect a tooth that has sustained a serious injury or has been broken.
 They can also treat a tooth that has been affected by tooth decay that is far too severe to be treated by a traditional dental filling.
 A dental crown can also help sustain a tooth that has undergone root canal therapy, and they can also support fixed dental bridges or cover a dental implant.